cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ### Conclusion

-At this point, Starport got you covered and you did not have to do much.
+At this point Starport has you covered and you did not have to do much.
 You confirmed the correct genesis value of `NextGame.IdValue`.

 ## Next up

 Want to continue developing your checkers blockchain?
-Go ahead to the [next section](./03-starport-04-creat-message.md) to learn all about creating a game message for your checkers blockchain.
+Go ahead to the [next section](./03-starport-04-creat-message.md) to learn all about creating a game message.